ant981228/research-tracker-visualizer/README.md

 - Use filters to focus on specific types of content
 - Hover over items for quick previews

-### Graph View
-- Nodes represent searches and visited pages
-- Edges show the connections between searches and discoveries
-- Drag nodes to rearrange the layout
-- Click nodes to view details
-- Use zoom controls to navigate large graphs

 ### Working with Citations
-1. Click on any visited page in the timeline or graph
+1. Click on any visited page in the timeline
 2. View the metadata panel
 3. Choose your citation format
 4. Click "Copy Citation" to copy to clipboard